 When is soil aeration needed?
 How long does it last?

 We carried out a 12-month study looking at answering some key questions relating to when soil aeration is needed and its frequency.
-Gilba Solutions are Sydney-based sports turf consultants, with this work being relevant to lawn owners, sports grounds and councils.
+Gilba Solutions are Sydney-based independent sports turf consultants and turf agronomists.
+This work is relevant to lawn owners, sports grounds and councils and relates to timing of aeration work, reseeding and when to apply pre emergent herbicides.
+Our recent blog on the science of soil aeration may also be of interest.
 The aim was to answer the following questions:

 - How does usage impact on ground compaction?

 - What are the most effective strategies for alleviating compaction; vertidraining or hollow tine aeration?

 - How long does compaction relief actually persist for when the ground undergoes constant use?

 - Do you actually need to regulate sports grounds on a regular basis?

 This work dovetails nicely with our turf blog on pre-emergent herbicide failure.